 1. Build Small, Autonomous Pods

-- 3–5 person pods
+- Create 3–5 person pods

-- Each pod owns a feature or domain
+- Assign each pod a domain

 Example: